-The Company makes reference to "adjusted operating income," "adjusted net income," and "adjusted earnings per diluted share," excluding the impact of a reduction of the provision for uncertain tax positions, the retroactive reinstatement of the Work Opportunities Tax Credit and the prior year Fair Labor Standards Act litigation.
+The Company makes reference to "adjusted operating income," "adjusted net income," and "adjusted earnings per diluted share," excluding the impact of proxy contest expenses, severance and the retroactive restatement of the work opportunities tax credit.
 The Company believes that excluding these items and their related tax effects from its financial results reflects operating results that are more indicative of the Company's ongoing operating performance while improving comparability to prior periods, and as such, may provide investors with an enhanced understanding of the Company's past financial performance and prospects for the future.